chauvinSimon/IV19/README.md

 ## Do not Forget Safety

-> “10 years ago, it was often said *Safety is not for research.
-It is for serious production*.
-Now, research cares about it.”
+> “10 years ago, safety was often said to be for serious production, not for research.
+Now, it has become a research area.”

 > "Academics love to be distracted by a future in which self-driving vehicles make life-or-death decisions while moving at high speed.
 Whether the robot trolley will crash into the businessman or the older woman is the question of the day."
 [Source](https://www.nature.com/articles/d41586-019-01473-3)